 I’m not here to tell you to fill out the FASFA, take CLEP exams, or use your college student discount to save money; that’s what parents and academic advisors are for.
 I’ve got crazier ways broke college students can save a buck.
-Look, college is a time you’re supposed to learn some independence, get creative, think outside the box.
+Look, college is a time you’re supposed to learn some independence, get creative, and think outside the box.
 So, that’s exactly what my tips will do: help you get through school in the not-so-typical money-saving fashion.

 Download the KCL app for more money-saving tips, deals, and coupons.